henrichg/PhoneProfilesPlusExtender/README.md

 ### Sources of PhoneProfilesPlusExtender:

+NOTE: Google Play Protect may display dialog box with title "Unsafe app blocked" and description "This app was build for an older version of Android and doesn`t include the latest privacy protection."
+Please click in this dialog "More details" and then "Install anyway".\
+Dialog is displayed, because PPPE has target SDK vesion 27 (Android 8.1).
+Must be, because of functionalities in PPPE.

 Use keyword "PhoneProfilesPlusExtender" for search this application in these stores:

 __Droid-ify (F-Droid alternative, preferred over GitHub):__